-- (b) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008; - (c) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2018 as amended till date; - (d) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018as amended till date; - (e) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018; - (f) The Securities and Exchange Board of India (Issue and listing of Non-Convertible and Redeemable Preference Shares) Regulations, 2013 - VI.
-The following Industry Specific laws: - a) Tea Act, 1953 - b) The Tea Waste (Control) Order, 1959 - c) The Tea Warehouse (Licensing) Order, 1989 - d) The Tea (Marketing) Control Order, 1984 - e) Tea (Distribution and Export) Control Order, 2005 - f) FSAAI (Food Safety and Standards Authority of India) Act, 2006
+- (a) The Securities and Exchange Board of India (Share based Employee Benefitsand Sweat Equity) Regulations, 2021; - (b) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2021 as amended till date; - (c) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018 as amended till date; - (d) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018; - (e) The Securities and Exchange Board of India (Issue and listing of Non-Convertible and Redeemable Preference Shares) Regulations, 2021 - VI.
+The following Industry Specific laws: - a) Tea Act, 1953 - b) The Tea Waste (Control) Order, 1959 - c) The Tea Warehouse (Licensing) Order, 1989 - d) The Tea (Marketing) Control Order, 1984 - e) Tea (Distribution and Export) Control Order, 2005 - f) FSSAI (Food Safety and Standards Authority of India) Act, 2006

-We have also examined compliance with the applicable clauses of the following:
+I have also examined compliance with the applicable clauses of the following:

-- SEBI (Listing Obligations and Disclosure Requirements) Regulation, 2015 (LODR) entered into by the Company with The Calcutta Stock Exchange Limited. - (ii) Guidelines and notification on Secretarial Standards (SS1 and SS2) issued by The Institute of Company Secretaries of India from time to time in respect of holding of Board Meetings and Shareholder's Meetings.
+- (i) SEBI (Listing Obligations and Disclosure Requirements) Regulation, 2015 (LODR) entered into by the Company with The Calcutta Stock Exchange Limited. - (ii) Guidelines and notification on Secretarial Standards (SS1 and SS2) issued by The Institute of Company Secretaries of India from time to time in respect of holding of Shareholder's Meetings, Board Meetings and Committee meetings.